Types of Heat Pumps

 What’s the right type of heat pump for your home?

-If your home has forced air heat, or if you’re building new, then a ducted heat pump might be right for you.
+If your home has a traditional oil forced air heat, or if you’re building new, then a ducted heat pump might be right for you.
 This system takes advantage of your existing forced-air ductwork, and distributes heated (or cooled) air through it.
 An outdoor unit extracts heat from the air (even in the winter), which is connected to an indoor unit to distribute the air throughout the home.

 Ducted heat pumps generally have an integrated backup heat source, and are designed to meet the total heating needs of your home.
 So your indoor ducted unit will replace your existing furnace.

 An indoor ducted unit can also be added to your existing furnace (whether electric or fired by fuel such as oil, propane, or natural gas), in which case your current furnace acts as a backup heating source.
 Completely replacing your existing furnace with an integrated unit may be the most efficient option, however.

 Most heat pumps are “air source”, which means they use the air outside of the home.
 Geothermal systems, on the other hand, are “ground source”.
 Rather than using the outside air, geothermal systems take heat from (and dump heat into) the ground.